UW-INFO442-WI23/academic_weapon/README.md

 1. Allows users to see confirmation of their purchase sent to their email
 2. Pick up time, email sent, extra details

+- ** Known Bugs & Workarounds**
+1. Responsive Code: There are some workarounds in terms of images/items getting resized and/or repositioned when the screen gets resized.
+This doesn't interfere with the functionality of our application though.

 # GitHub Pages
 The published site can be viewed here: **(update later)**